Christchurch railway station, New Zealand: Today

 The site of the former Moorhouse Avenue railway station in December 2012 after demolition.

 There is no trace of the provincial council broad-gauge station.
 The site on which it once stood has been developed for commercial interests.

 After the second station was sold in the early 1990s, the station yard was redeveloped as a commercial precinct.
 The station building remained until it was damaged by the earthquake of 22 February 2011.
 As a commercial precinct the building housed retailers, including the Science Alive! exhibition and a Hoyts multiplex cinema (for which the building had to be extended).
 The building was registered with the New Zealand Historic Places Trust and is currently owned by the New Zealand Science and Technology Charitable Trust.
 The former yard area immediately behind the station building where the passenger platforms used to be became a customer car park.
 The remainder of the yard area is home to various commercial premises.
 There were a few clues at the site to remind one of the areas former purpose, including the building's dedication plaque, a railway workers memorial, and the main platform edge facing the car park behind the building.

 A 2005 report commissioned by Environment Canterbury into the possibility of re-establishing passenger trains in Christchurch included an option that would involve an underground city loop track and new central railway station, but dismissed it as unjustifiable on cost/benefit grounds.

+Servicing of NZR locomotive, carriages and wagons is carried out at the Waltham Mechanical Hub in Waltham.